A Millennial’s Guide to Figuring Life Out

 Oh, and let’s not forget about a millennials desire to work for themselves by starting their own business.
 I know that is my personal goal.

-While much of the older generation encourage the 40-hour work week route, millennials tend to launch a business by the age of 27 while baby boomers tend to wait until they are 35.
+While much of the older generation encourages the 40-hour work week route, millennials tend to launch a business by the age of 27 while baby boomers tend to wait until they are 35.

 Being a business owner and working for yourself is a great alternate career that a millennial can work towards while putting in hours at a 9-5 to temporarily sustain them.